flanksource/docs/docs/playbooks/concepts/action/index.md

 # Playbook Action

-Actions are the actual task performed by a playbook.
-A playbook can consist of multiple actions that are executed in sequence.
-If any action fails, the execution is stopped.
+Actions are the fundamental tasks executed by a playbook.
+A playbook can comprise multiple actions, which are executed sequentially.
+If any action encounters an error and fails, the execution of the playbook is halted.

 ## Action